open-ephys/next-gen-system/specification.md

 ### Host interface IP core

-ethernet,

-PCIe, xillybus?
+All communication to the API and to device specific and user-facing software is encapsulated on the firmware side into host interface IP cores that adhere to the same wishbone interface as daugher device specific IP cores.

+Examples of host interface IP cores are:

+- Ethernet

+- PCIe via xillybus

 ## Software

-The software comonents of a Open Instruments system can be divided into four layers: Drivers, the Open Instruments API, the daughter device specific libraries/APIs, and the user-facing software.
+The software comonents of a Open Instruments system can be divided into four
+layers: Drivers, the Open Instruments API, the daughter device specific libraries/APIs, and the user-facing software.
 Only the Open Instruments API is specified by this standard and ensures interoperability between system components.
-However, in almost all practical implementations, a driver (for example Ethernet, or PCIe) will already be present, so developers aiming to integrate a new device only have to implement the device specific API and possiby user-facing software.
+However, in almost all practical implementations, a driver (for example for Ethernet, or PCIe) will already be present, so developers aiming to integrate a new device only have to implement the device specific API and possiby user-facing software.

+Conversely, switching out the host PC interface should not require changes to the device specific code.

 ### Drivers